BlogData RoomsData Room for Private Equity in 2026: Fund, Deal, and LP Workflows (5 Real Examples)

 Quick recap

-• Core features for PE: granular per-LP permissions, dynamic watermarking, page-by-page analytics, NDA enforcement, Q&A module, SOC 2 Type II, GDPR alignment, and data residency options.
+• Core features for PE: granular per-LP permissions, dynamic watermarking, page-by-page analytics, NDA enforcement, Q&A module, SOC 2 Type II, GDPR alignment, and EU data residency options.

 • Deal data room workflow includes target company financials, legal binders, customer contracts, IP portfolio, and management projections with scoped access per bidder.